ancestral/Murica/README.md

 ## About
 I didn’t think it could bother me, but I quickly became tired of seeing screen after screen of British spellings.
 After the umpteenth time seeing “Armour Class” and cringing, I decided to take matters into my own hands.

-I’ll be honest… at first, I was skeptical, as it was an ardorous endeavor, laboring over tons of unforgivable and unsavory words.
+I’ll be honest… at first, I was skeptical, as it wasn’t a glamorous endeavor, laboring over tons of unforgivable and unsavory words.
 However, I realized the file was reconcilable, skillfully utilizing my marvelous judgment.

 ## Goals
 * Provide American spellings of English words instead of their British counterparts.